-- (5) Stage 4 Response Mandatory - i.
+(5) Stage 4 Response - Mandatory

+- a.
 Goals: The goal for water use reduction under a Stage 4 Emergency Water Shortage (Mandatory) is a reduction of thirty five percent (35%) in the amount of water sold from the previous annual period prior to drought restrictions, or whatever amount is deemed necessary.
 If circumstances warrant or if required by the City of Houston or GCWA, League City's City Manager or his/her official designee can set a goal for a greater water use reduction.
 League City's City Manager or his/her official designee will consider implementing any action(s) required by the City of Houston or GCWA.
 In addition, League City's City Manager or his/her official designee may order the implementation of any of the actions listed below, as deemed necessary.
 Measures can be initiated for all or part of the City, as appropriate.
 Measures described as "requires notification to TCEQ" impose mandatory requirements on member cities and customers.
-The supplier must notify TCEQ, the City of Houston and GCWA within five business days if these measures are implemented.
+The supplier must notify TCEQ, the City of Houston and GCWA within five business days if these measures are implemented. - b.

-ii.
 Supply Management Measures:

-- 1. Reduced or discontinued irrigation of public landscaped areas. - 2.
-Reduced or discontinued flushing of water mains. - 3.
-Fix or repair all reported and known leaks in the system within twelve (12) hours of notification or detection.

-iii.
-Mandatory Water Use Restrictions:

-- 1. Continue or initiate any actions available under the Water Conservation Plan and Stage 1 (Voluntary), Stage 2 (Mandatory), and Stage 3 Severe (Mandatory). - 2.
+- i.
+Reduced or discontinued irrigation of public landscaped areas. - ii.
+Reduced or discontinued flushing of water mains. - iii.
+Fix or repair all reported and known leaks in the system within twelve (12) hours of notification or detection. - c.
+Mandatory Water Use Restrictions: - Continue or initiate any actions available under the Water Conservation Plan and Stage 1 (Voluntary), Stage 2 (Mandatory), and Stage 3 - Severe (Mandatory). - ii.
 Implement viable alternative water supply strategies.
-The City of League City will deliver water to central distribution points throughout the City. - 3.
-All landscape irrigation use is prohibited. - 4.
-All non-essential water use is prohibited. - 5.
-All aesthetic water use is prohibited. - 6.
+The City of League City will deliver water to central distribution points throughout the City. - iii.
+All landscape irrigation use is prohibited. - iv.
+All non-essential water use is prohibited. - v.
+All aesthetic water use is prohibited. - vi.
 All commercial and institutional water use customers are encouraged to practice conservation measures and may be required to cease certain operations as directed by League City's City Manager or his/her official designee.

-Sec.
-114-230. - Enforcement.
+SEC.
+114-230 ENFORCEMENT